Rev. Deb Hansen: Perspectives from the People’s Conference for Palestine

 Palestine.
 How now breathe? –James W. Perkinson, Seminary professor, activist, and poet

-Watch the plenary sessions from the People’s Conference For Palestine which were recorded and can be found at bit.ly/pcforp
+~ Watch the recorded plenary sessions from the People’s Conference For Palestine here: bit.ly/pcforp